northeastern-rc/rc-public-documentation/docs/source/gpus/multigpu-partition-access.md

     # Run your program
     srun python your_script.py #example

-    # You can use editor of your choice to edit and save the file on the cluster.
+    # You can use the editor of your choice to edit and save the file on the cluster.
     # Following commands are for the editor 'Nano', and can be used to write this script to disk
     # Ctrl+x to save the file
     # press 'Y' to save the changes
-    # press enter to complete saving the file to disk
+    # press enter to complete saving the file to the disk
     ```

     3- Submit the job